Belvin-04/Placement_Preparation/README.md

 Edit Question
 Separator in options
 Change Written to descriptive
 There should be a standard descriptive answer
+Student will type the descriptive answer then after checking he/she should not be able to edit then rate themself
 ## Pending
 Quiz feedback
-Student will type the descriptive answer then after checking he/she should not be able to edit then rate themself
 Faculty should be able to view the student response in question wise manner and not the student wise manner
 Keep record of mcq answers as well
+Problem in submit and next button text